 Activity Evidence that supports this approach Challenge number(s) addressed Cultural Capital Whole staff training on cultural capital with the aim of creating opportunities for all children to experience a wide range of activities e.g. Children's University, Start Small, Dream Big, Primary Futures etc "The essential knowledge that children need to be educated citizens."
 (Ofsted EY Inspection Handbook).
 "Cultural capital is the essential knowledge that children need to prepare them for their future success.
 It is about giving children the best possible start to their early education."
 (DfE, Early Years Inspection Handbook) 5 To provide an aspirational curriculum which goes beyond the national curriculum and ensures that all children know more and remember more.
-The EEF evaluates the effectiveness of different approaches linked to cultural capital: Arts Participation Homework (Primary) The EEF evaluates the effectiveness of cultural capital: Participation Participation A broad and balanced curriculum has been mapped and will be delivered to ensure that children's learning enables for them to revisit and build upon previously taught knowledge skills in a progressive manner.
-Sports Participation Outdoor Adventure Outdoor Adventure Outdoor Adventure Page 1 All children will be provided with equal opportunities to engage in new experiences and enriching activities to support teaching e.g. Poltair Sports Network
+The EEF evaluates the effectiveness of different approaches linked to cultural capital: Arts Participation Homework (Primary) Arts Participation (Primary A broad and balanced curriculum has been mapped and will be delivered to ensure that children's learning enables for them to revisit and build upon previously taught knowledge skills in a progressive manner.
+Sports Participation (2) (2 All children will be provided with equal opportunities to engage in new experiences and enriching activities to support teaching e.g. Poltair Sports Network